Biga vs. Poolish: Choosing the Right Preferment for Your Pizza

 BigaRequires a specific mixing procedureBigger usability window, less demandingProperly incorporating biga into the final dough can be challenging.
 It is not recommended to use biga when kneading by handSharper, more pronounced vinegar-like sour flavorA more elastic dough that will yield a tougher, more compact crumb structure, with bigger and fewer air pockets

-It is important to note that in the context of pizza, biga is typically used for doughs with a high to very high hydration level (70-80%).
+In modern pizza making, biga is typically used for doughs with a high to very high hydration level (70-80%).
 This is especially true for modern Neapolitan or canotto-style pizzas, which are known for their puffy, high-volume crust and open crumb structure.

 However, if biga makes the dough more elastic and gives it a more compact crumb structure, why is it the preferred choice for these pizzas instead of poolish?